Ramachandra-2k96/Plant_diseases/README.md

 - Choose between MobileNetV3 variants (small/large)
 - Adjust learning rates and optimization parameters
 - Modify data augmentation strategies
-- Fine-tune a pre-trained model by freezing the backbone
+- Fine-tune a pre-trained model by freezing the backbone ( Currently, it is trained from scratch because these images are not part of the original model's training dataset, and we had a sufficient amount of data.)
 - Change image preprocessing parameters

 ## 🤝 Contributing